playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 If you click on the `span`, the `click` event will start from the `span`, bubble up to the `p` tag, then finally bubble up to the `div`.
 Because we add an event listener on the `div`, it will run `logMessage`, even when clicking on the `span`.

-Back to the original question: Because our `resize` event is emitted directly from the `html` node, the only way to get access to it from the `div` parent component is to use `addEventListener`, which is why we use it in our code sample to track `resize` events.
+This is why we don't we simply utilize event binding for the `resize` event: It's only ever emitted directly from the `html` node.
+Because of this behavior, if we want to access the `resize` event inside of our `WindowSize` component, we need to use `addEventListener`.

 [You can learn more about event bubbling, how it works, and how to overwrite it in specific instances from Mozilla Developer Network.](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events#event_bubbling_and_capture)